Deepika-Garg/KakusKitchen/README.md

 * Finally, I would like to thank my friend to allow me to use her business details for this project.

  [Back to top](#Table-of-content)

+ ## Note on Repository Fork

+This repository was originally forked from my previous GitHub account due to an issue with accessing Gitpod.
+After facing difficulties, I created a new account and continued the development here to complete the project.
+The work presented in this repository is entirely my own, and no external contributions were made to the source repository.